themue/site.themue.dev/content/posts/2022-the-glendronach-parliament-21yo.md

 ---
-title: 'The GlenDronach Parliament 21 yo'
+title: "The GlenDronach Parliament 21 yo"
-date: '2022-02-15T22:01:00+01:00'
+date: "2022-02-15T22:01:00+01:00"
 draft: false
-categories: ['whisky']
+categories: ["whisky"]
-tags:  ['whisky', 'tastingnotes']
+tags:  ["whisky", "tasting notes", "highlands"]
 ---

 A drop that had to wait almost three years for me to open it.
-But now there was an event that I wanted to reward myself for.
+But now there has been an event that I wanted to reward myself for.
 So I looked for my **The GlenDronach Parliament 21 yo** from my stash and allowed this old Highland speciality with 48% to find its way into my nosing glass.

 ### Nose